phonklover/TickifyClone/README.md

 Please note: Now, in 2015, most major frameworks have excellent user authentication logic embedded by default.
 This was not the case years ago.
 So, from today's perspective it might be smarter to chose Laravel, Yii or Symfony for serious projects.
-But feel free to try out HUGE, the auto-installer will spin up a fully working installation within minutes and without any configuration.
+But feel free to try out tickify, the auto-installer will spin up a fully working installation within minutes and without any configuration.

-And why the name "HUGE" ?
+And why the name "tickify" ?
 It's a nice combination to [TINY](https://github.com/panique/tiny), [MINI](https://github.com/panique/mini) and [MINI2](https://github.com/panique/mini2),